 Cone Taps on Balance Pad

-Repeat: 20-30 times each leg or alternate
+Repeat: 20-30 times each leg, alternating legs if needed.

-Balance Pad: You can find this balance pad on Amazon
+Balance Pad: You can find this balance pad on Amazon (see below)

 Cone – Use a plastic cup or cone as a target to tap your foot.